YunoHost-Apps/keeweb_ynh/README.md

 **Current version: 1.1.4**

+## Usage with OwnCloud ##
+1. Open your file through webdav using https://linktoowncloud/remote.php/webdav and your username and password

 ## Usage for Dropbox sync ##
 1. [create](https://www.dropbox.com/developers/apps/create) a Dropbox app
 2. find your app key (in Dropbox App page, go to Settings/App key)
 3. Enter the app key during install

 **More information on the documentation page:**